lsst-tstn/tstn-023/index.rst

 Overview
 ========

-The test started by using the OpenSplice standard deployment, which employ the DDS :ref:`single process mode <fig-single-process>`.
+The test started by using the OpenSplice standard deployment, which employs the DDS :ref:`single process mode <fig-single-process>`.
-This operation mode has been used with the Vera Rubin Observatory system from the beginning and, despite some occasional issues, worked relatively well over time.
+This mode of operation has been used with the Vera Rubin Observatory system from the beginning and, despite some occasional issues, worked relatively well over time.
 In fact, most of the time we encountered issues with the DDS communication we could relate them to one of the following issues:

-  * Wrong DDS partition.
+  * Incorrect DDS partition.

     The DDS partition is controlled by SAL and SalObj by the ``LSST_DDS_DOMAIN`` system environment variable.
     It was common on some occasions that users would set different values for that variable, which causes DDS to filter the messages and communication would not work.

+    Diagnostics consists of making sure the environment variable is correctly set.
+    In most cases this would involve login to the machine running the service and printing the variable. e.g.;

+    .. prompt:: bash

+      printenv LSST_DDS_DOMAIN

     The solution is to make sure everyone on the system has the same values for the environment variable.

   * Systems running incompatible versions of xml interface.